abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 * Because of that, most Office channels will offer a specific build targeted for Windows 7/8.1

 * You cannot choose a build targeted for Windows 11/10 to be installed on Windows 7/8.1,
-or build targeted for Windows 8.1 to be installed on Windows 7
+or a build targeted for Windows 8.1 to be installed on Windows 7

 * For more information:
 https://learn.microsoft.com/deployoffice/endofsupport/windows-7-support